mivalov/rwdp/rwdp/templates/pages/base/Page-setup-instuctions.md

   **By default, the footer title is the SAME as the page title defined in the ["title"](#block-title-required) block.**

-  If you decide to change it ONLY write in plain text with no tags.
+  If you decide to change it **ONLY** write in plain text with no HTML tags.
   The "footer_title" block is encased in a `<p>` tag by default in the base template page.

   ```jinja